Applications for Summer 2016 will be due at a date to be announced in February, 2016.

 Who should write a letter of recommendation for me?

 - Your two letters should be from faculty members who can evaluate your academic potential.
 If you have previously been involved in research, we suggest that you request a recommendation from the professor who supervised that research.
 We recommend that you contact professors well in advance of the deadline.
 A well-prepared recommendation should evaluate your strengths and weaknesses as well as your potential as a researcher and academic achievements, communicate information about any relevant laboratory skills, and address your general character and work ethic.
-Letters of recommendation should be submitted on letterhead stationery in a sealed envelope (and, if submitted by the applicant, signed across the seal).
 Recommendation letters are weighed heavily in the selection process, so it is important to make sure they are submitted on time.
 It is the applicant’s responsibility to make sure both recommendations are submitted by the deadline.

 How will I know when my application is complete?